joenelo/Nemo/README.md

 # Nemo
 This is a remake of Little Nemo the Dream Master.
 It is a Level made with tiles from Super Mario World.
-Bottom to top platformer The first leve was made with Phaser, a Javascript Library, and was made during my 2nd term of my diploma.
+Bottom to top platformer The first level was made with Phaser, a Javascript Library, and was made during my 2nd term of my diploma.

 Controls: